nyl-auster/rust-memo/README.md

 cargo build
 ```

-Example on how tu use "Rgn" trait methods :
+Example on how tu use "Rng" methods :
 ```rust
 extern crate rand;
 // put Rng trait in the scope to use its methods like "gen_range" use rand::Rng;
 ```

 > 💡 You won’t just know which traits to use and which methods and functions to call from a crate.
-Instructions for using a crate are in each crate’s documentation. run cargo doc --open and click rand in the sidebar on the left.
+Instructions for using a crate are in each crate’s documentation. run **cargo doc --open and click rand** in the sidebar on the left.

 ## Common programming concepts